Emmynaess/WeatherCollector/README.md

 ### Error Handling
 Common Issues

-File Väderdata.xlsx Not Found
-If you try to print a forecast without first fetching data, the program will show this message:
+- File Väderdata.xlsx Not Found: If you try to print a forecast without first fetching data, the program will show this message:

-You need to fetch data first by selecting option 1 from the menu.
+"You need to fetch data first by selecting option 1 from the menu."
-Colors Not Displayed in the Terminal
-If the text color doesn’t display as expected:

-Ensure your terminal supports ANSI colors (most modern terminals do).
+- Colors Not Displayed in the Terminal: If the text color doesn’t display as expected: Ensure your terminal supports ANSI colors (most modern terminals do).

-If you’re using a Windows terminal, PowerShell typically supports ANSI colors.
+- If you’re using a Windows terminal, PowerShell typically supports ANSI colors.

 ### Future Improvements
 Add more API calls to include additional weather parameters, such as:

 Wind speed

 Humidity

 Air pressure

 Include graphical representations of weather forecasts in the Excel file.

 Add an option to choose different coordinates directly from the menu.